-Trump 'going big' with $1 trillion stimulus as U.S. coronavirus deaths top 100
+Trump presses for $1 trillion stimulus as U.S. coronavirus deaths cross 100

 “It’s going to pop,” said Trump, who is seeking re-election on Nov.
 3.

-The Republican president’s tone on the pandemic has changed sharply in the last few days.
+The Republican president’s tone on the pandemic has changed sharply over the past few days.
 After initially playing down the threat and focusing on the stock market, his administration has begun pushing for urgent action to stem the disease’s economic and human toll.
+The White House on Tuesday urged Americans to avoid groups larger than 10.

 His administration sought more than $1 trillion for a stimulus package, including $50 billion for hard-hit airlines facing bankruptcy.